The Tailspin scenario

 The Surveys application consists of a web front end and a web API backend.
 Both are implemented using ASP.NET Core.

 The web application uses Azure Active Directory (Azure AD) to authenticate users.
 The web application also calls Azure AD to get OAuth 2 access tokens for the Web API.
-Access tokens are cached in Azure Redis Cache.
+Access tokens are cached in Azure Cache for Redis.
 The cache enables multiple instances to share the same token cache (for example, in a server farm).